Phyllis George

 Phyllis Ann George (June 25, 1949 – May 14, 2020) was an American businesswoman, actress, and sportscaster.
 In 1975, George was hired as a reporter and co-host of the CBS Sports pre-show The NFL Today, becoming one of the first women to hold an on-air position in national televised sports broadcasting.
-She also served as the First Lady of Kentucky from 1979 to 1983.
+She also served as the first lady of Kentucky from 1979 to 1983.

 She won Miss Texas in 1970 and was crowned Miss America 1971.

 Early life

-George was born to Diantha Louise George (née Cogdell) (1919-2003) and James Robert George (1918-1996) in Denton, Texas.
+George was born to Diantha Louise George (née Cogdell; 1919–2003) and James Robert George (1918–1996) in Denton, Texas.
 She attended North Texas State University (now University of North Texas) for three years until she was crowned Miss Texas in 1970.
 At that time, Texas Christian University awarded scholarships to Miss Texas honorees.
 As a result, George left North Texas and enrolled at TCU until winning the Miss America crown later that fall.
 She was a member of the Zeta Tau Alpha sorority.

 Pageantry

-George first competed for Miss Texas as Miss Denton in 1969 finishing fourth.
+George first competed for Miss Texas as Miss Denton in 1969, finishing fourth.
 The next year she competed as Miss Dallas and was named Miss Texas 1970, then was crowned Miss America 1971 on September 12, 1970.
 The Women's Liberation Front demonstrated at the event.

 In August 1971, George traveled to Vietnam with Miss Iowa Cheryl Browne; Miss Nevada 1970 Vicky Jo Todd; Miss New Jersey 1970 Hela Yungst; Miss Arizona 1970 Karen Shields; Miss Arkansas 1970 Donna Connelly; and George's replacement after she was crowned Miss America Miss Texas 1970 Belinda Myrick.
 They participated in a 22-day United Service Organizations tour for American troops there.
 During her year-long stint as Miss America, George appeared on numerous talk shows, including three interviews on The Tonight Show Starring Johnny Carson.

 Career

-George's television career began as a host on the comedy show Candid Camera.
+George's television career began in 1974 as a co-host on the comedy show Candid Camera.